pfroysdon/reading_rack/README.md

 **Note:** I have ~200 books that I have read in this area.
 I will post the photos, links, and reviews soon.
 Below is a partial list.

 ### Technical
-- [The Making of the Atomic Bomb - Rhodes](https://a.co/d/9VpamVx)  Wonderful book that describes the history that lead to the Manhattan Project, and the pesonal history of the primary scientists on the project.
+- [The Making of the Atomic Bomb - Rhodes](https://a.co/d/9VpamVx)  Wonderful book that describes the history that lead to the Manhattan Project, and the personal history of the primary scientists on the project.
 I have read this book 3 times!
 10/22
 - [Blind Man's Bluff: The Untold Story of American Submarine Espionage - Sontag](https://a.co/d/eZJvVd1) A great story with incredible detail of submarine espionage.
 This book encouraged me to read the "Theory of Optimal Search" and "Optimal Search for Moving Targets" listed above.
 I have read this book 2 times.
 09/22

 ### Creative, Inspirational, or Informational
 - [Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://a.co/d/esVXMWP) A great story about creativity and how to overcome your personal obstacles.
 05/21
-- [Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future](https://a.co/d/11pNDMy) This is a facinating story about a very intersting person!
+- [Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future](https://a.co/d/11pNDMy) This is a fascinating story about a very interesting person!
 My cousin and several colleagues work for Elon, and based on their personal experience with him, he sounds exactly like a guy I worked for in Northern California for a decade.
 It seems to me the *true* risk takers and entrepreneurs are very similar, and the roller coaster of working for them is both exhilarating and exhausting.
 I have read this book 2 times.
 10/21
 - [The Creature from Jekyll Island: A Second Look at the Federal Reserve](https://a.co/d/27yNiLR)  A very interesting perspective on the world banking system, with several good references.
 01/22
 - [Failure Is Not an Option: Mission Control from Mercury to Apollo 13 and Beyond - Kranz](https://a.co/d/bVZsWaz) A fantastic book that describes the origins of mission control in an era when computers were just emerging and communication was a logistical challenge.
 I have read this book 2 times.
 11/22
 - [Kelly: More Than My Share of It All - Johnson](https://a.co/d/1Oz1erl) A classic story about the man that set the industry standards in research and development, decades before Elon Musk.
 For 25 years, and in each company I have worked, I have followed his "14 principles" (in Ch.
 16).
 I have read this book many times.
 03/21